MrCheater/optimistic-updates-and-cqrs/article.md

 ## Conclusion

-Optimistic UIs can make your app more fluent, straightforward and enjoyable for a user.
+Optimistic updates can make your app more fluent, straightforward and enjoyable for a user.
+But you should be careful with them.
+In some cases, they can be annoying, can lead to data loss if the user skips the error message.
+So, keep in mind all the implications and use them responsibly!